 The Linear Module can only move in one direction.

-- The end-stop switch is stuck.
+- The end-stop switch is stuck or broken.

 1. Connect the machine to your computer with a USB cable.

 2. Launch the Snapmaker Luban.
 Go to Workspace, input M119 in the Console panel, and then check the status of the end-stop switch.

 - If X_min or X_max is displayed as “TRIGGERED” (as opposed to “open”), then the end-stop switch of the X-axis Linear Module might be stuck.

 - Similarly, if Y_min, Y_max, Z_min, or Z_max is displayed as “TRIGGERED” (as opposed to “open”), then the end-stop switch of the Y-axis or Z-axis Linear Modules might be stuck.
 Since both Y and Z Axes have two Linear Modules, you can test one of them at a time to find out which Linear Module is malfunctioning.

 3. Fix the end-stop switch of your TRIGGERED Linear Module.

 3.1 Disassemble the cover (the end without cable) of the Linear You will need the H2.5 & H2.0 screwdriver heads.

 3.2 Find the end-stop switch as shown in the picture below.
 Clean and check the end-stop switch to make sure it is intact.